Child Support Lawyer in Marina del Rey

 Experienced LA Attorneys Helping Parents Understand California Child Support Laws & Guidelines

-Despite the fact that both parents have a responsibility to support their minor children, coming to a child support agreement with a former spouse or partner is incredibly stressful and often difficult.
-At Marmolejo Law, Attorney Diane Marmolejo works hard to ensure that your child’s best interest remains the number one priority, and she will be you and your child’s fiercest advocate.
+Even though both parents have a responsibility to support their minor children, coming to a child support agreement with a former spouse or partner is incredibly stressful and often difficult.
+At Marmolejo Law, APC, Attorney Diane Marmolejo works hard to ensure that your child’s best interest remains the number one priority, and she will be you and your child’s fiercest advocate.

 Every family law attorney here believes a personal relationship with our clients is vital.
 As a family-owned, local practice, we are always available when needed.
 Our Marina Del Rey and Los Angeles child support attorney will work diligently to investigate your case, negotiate on your behalf, and help you feel confident when you go into court.

-Marmolejo Law is here to answer your questions regarding child support.
-If you need help from an experienced Marina Del Rey & Los Angeles child support attorney, call our team today (310) 736-2063 or fill out our online contact form.
+Marmolejo Law, APC is here to answer your questions regarding child support.
+If you need help from an experienced Marina Del Rey child support attorney, call our team today (310) 736-2063 or fill out our online contact form.

 The parent who takes care of the child most of the time, or the "custodial parent," typically receives child support payments from the parent with less parenting time, or the "non-custodial parent," since it is assumed that the custodial parent is spending money on daily expenses for the child.
 However, depending on the circumstances, the family court in Los Angeles may also order both parents to pay child support.